This page summarizes the steps of migrating a database to CockroachDB:

 If you need to migrate data from a CockroachDB Serverless cluster to a CockroachDB Dedicated cluster, see Migrate data from Serverless to Dedicated.

 Step 1.
-Convert your schema
+Test and update your schema

-Move your data to the new database.
+- Move your data to the new database using AWS DMS.

 Consider the following CockroachDB attributes and best practices:

-We recommend that you always have an explicit primary key defined on every table.
+When importing data, we recommend that you always have an explicit primary key defined on every table.
 For more information, see Primary key best practices.

 Instead of using a sequence to define a primary key column, we recommend that you use multi-column primary keys or auto-generating unique IDs for primary key columns.
 For more information, see